himax12/BlinkBytes/README.md

 ## Acknowledgments

-This project would not have been possible without the inspiration and design provided by the original Thread app.
+This project would not have been possible without the inspiration and design provided by the original Microblogging Apps.
 We acknowledge the Thread team's efforts in creating such a beautiful user interface.

 ## Contributions